Welcome fans of the pride of South Bend.

 Under the Hood

-This sharp 1953 Studebaker Starlight Coupe Street Rod was built by Trevor Halstead of Hamilton, New Zeland.
+This sharp 1953 Studebaker Starlight Coupe Street Rod was built by Trevor Halstead of Hamilton, New Zealand.

-Information provided by Diane Halstead indicates that it is the only 1953 Stalight Coupe in New Zealand.
+Information provided by Dianne Halstead indicates that it is the only 1953 Starlight Coupe in New Zealand.

 It was imported from the states in the early 1960ís and spent a lot of time backing a boat into the sea until the mid-1980ís.

 The body required extensive rebuilding during the process of its conversion into a street rod.

 In addition, the chassis was extensively modified and strenghtened using the center section from a 1961 Hawk and custom fabrication.

 The finished product exhibits outstanding craftsmanship as can be seen in the pictures above.